steven17solis/Steven17Solis.github.io/Home_Lab.md

 ![W4](W4.PNG)

 During the Windows setup, the wizard will ask for a product key.
-Select 'I don't have a product key' option at the bottom.
+Select I don't have a product key option at the bottom.

 ![W5](W5.PNG)